TuberculosisSpecimen/diss/_dissertation/Section_7-3-2.md

 chapter: 7
 section: 003
 subsection: 002
-chapterdisplay: 7
+chapterdisplay: X
 sectiondisplay: 3
 subsectiondisplay: 2
 ---

-From Report of the Henry Phipps Institute 2
+From *Report of the Henry Phipps Institute for the Study, Treatment, and Prevention of Tuberculosis*.
+(Philadelphia: Henry Phipps Institute, 1906).
+94-99.

 No cases of tuberculosis of the bones of the “skull with secondary involvement of the meninges” have come under our observation during this year.